 And also, if you can anyhow get cow dung, then consider yourself lucky, because it works like charm.

-Egg shells are a great food for plants that require calcium and one of the veggie craving for it is tomato.
+Egg shells are a great food for plants that require calcium and one of the veggie cravings for it is tomato.

-So, if you see your tomato plants getting dried up crush handful of eggshells and sprinkle it in the container.
+So, if you see your tomato plants getting dried up crush a handful of eggshells and sprinkle them in the container.

-For all the gardening beginners, here are few plants you can easily start with.
+For all the gardening beginners, here are a few plants you can easily start with.

 If you are one of those souls…what do you do?